“Everything but the oink!” It's an old saying that sums up the dietary and economic importance of hogs to farmers, ranchers, and homesteaders.

 Everyone participated in this annual event, so dress for the weather and join us at the woodshop for this educational demonstration.

-In addition to hog processing, you can observe sausage making at the Rock Ledge House and Orchard House.
-Galloway Cabin will demonstrate soap making throughout the day.
+In addition to hog processing, you can observe sausage making at the Rock Ledge House.
+The Galloway Homestead Cabin will demonstrate soap making throughout the day.

 Special assistance provided by Zettlemoyer’s Custom Meat Processing.